TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-check-employees-budget-and-reply-and-record/task.md

 3. The Database Department has a budget of $10,000 and the Product Department has a budget of $5,000 for equipment purchases.
 Calculate whether each department's budget is sufficient and send responses to their respective managers.

-4. Record any changes in their equipment needs and write down /workspace/result.txt.
+4. Record any changes in their equipment needs and write down /workspace/result.txt eq someone remove some equipment .
 If there are no changes, no recording is needed.